*This story was originally published on August 13, 2020 and amended March 29, 2022*

 App projected procured “retrospectively”

-Two companies were incorporated by either McMullan or his partner Riding and acquired NZTA contracts for apps soon after they were formed.
+Two companies acquired NZTA contracts for apps soon after they were formed.

-Another company "Learning Machine" was even more effective at getting access to NZTA money.
+Another company was even more effective at getting access to NZTA money.
 Nine days after the contract was signed, the company received $78,000 from the agency.
-This one was setup by Riding, who signed a contract with NZTA two weeks after it was incorporated.
-McMullan countersigned the contract.

-These weren't the only companies formed to get NZTA contracts.
-The report notes four companies were established by Riding and "immediately" received funding from either NZTA or the civil construction industry.
+These weren’t the only companies formed to get NZTA contracts.
+The report notes four other companies were established and “immediately” received funding from either NZTA or the civil construction industry.

-"The procurement plan was retrospectively created in December 2016 to support the awarding of the contract to SafetyApp Limited," the report's authors wrote.
+“The procurement plan was retrospectively created in December 2016 to support the awarding of the contract ,” the report’s authors wrote.

 Even the retrospective tender process had issues.
 It was left open for four business days – from January 25 to January 29, 2016 – in violation of the government-mandated 25 business days for procurement.